sourcebot-dev/sourcebot/README.md

     <details open>
     <summary><img src="https://github.com/favicon.ico" width="16" height="16" /> GitHub</summary>

     Generate a GitHub Personal Access Token (PAT) [here](https://github.com/settings/tokens/new).
-If you are indexing public repositories only, you can select the `public_repo` scope, otherwise you will need the `repo` scope.
+If you're only indexing public repositories select the `public_repo` scope; otherwise, select the `repo` scope.

+    You'll need to pass this PAT each time you run Sourcebot, so we recommend adding it as an environment variable.
+In this guide, we'll add the Github PAT as an environment variable called `GITHUB_TOKEN`:
+    ```sh
+    export GITHUB_TOKEN=<your-token-here>
+    ```

+    If you'd like to persist this environment variable across shell sessions, please add this line to your shell config file (ex. `~/.bashrc`, `~/.bash_profile`, etc)

     </details>